 NUDVAN AGM 2020Saturday 13th June 2020 at Waikato Outdoor Society

 Notice is hereby given that the NUDVAN AGM for 2020 is to be held on Saturday 13th June 2020 at Waikato Outdoor Society at 1:30pm.
-This is conditional on COVID-19 rules allowing for this at the time.
 Please make your own camp bookings directly with WOS.

-We are Looking forward to catching up and meeting our old friends again when we are able to do so.
+We are Looking forward to catching up and meeting our old friends again now we are able to do so.

 Some Previous Events

 NUDVAN Mid-Winter ChristmasSaturday 14th - Sunday 15th July 2018

 Please see Nudvan Navigator October 2018 for write up on this event.

 NUDVAN Safari was based on the Coromandel